insure logo

 Does your vehicle model affect car insurance rates in North Carolina?

-How your car’s model year affects insurance rates in North Carolina
+Does your car’s model year affect insurance rates in North Carolina?

-Every state has specific car insurance requirements.
-In North Carolina, you must carry at least the minimum liability coverage to drive legally, which generally includes:
+Car insurance requirements vary by state.
+In North Carolina, you must have at least the minimum liability coverage to drive legally.
+This typically includes:

 • Bodily injury liability per person and per accident